STANDARD TERMS OF BUSINESS

-The following standard terms of business apply to all engagements accepted by CWR.
+The following standard terms of business apply to all engagements accepted by CW&R Limited.
+CWR is the trading name of CW&R Limited.
 All work carried out is subject to these terms except where changes are expressly agreed in writing.

 2 Investment advice

-2.2 If, during the provision of professional services to you, you need advice on investments, we may have to refer you to someone who is authorised by the FCA, as we are not.
-We may be able to provide certain investment services where these are complementary to or arise out of the professional services we are providing to you.
+2.2 If, during the provision of professional services to you, you need advice on investments, we may have to refer you to someone who is authorised by the FCA.

 2.3 Any independent financial adviser we refer you to will treat you as their client for all purposes of the rules of the FCA including best execution.